nicklockwood/FastCoding/README.md

 Another limitation of ordinary Plist or JSON files versus NSKeyedArchive or FastCoded files is that they don't support pointers or references.
 If you want multiple dictionary keys in a JSON file to point to the same object instance, there's no way to do that.FastCoding solves this problem using aliases.

-As with the $class syntax used for bootrapping custom object types, FastCoding treats a key with the name $alias as an internal file reference.
+As with the $class syntax used for bootstrapping custom object types, FastCoding treats a key with the name $alias as an internal file reference.
 The $alias value is a keypath relative to the root object in the file, used to specify an existing object instance.
 For example, see the following JSON:

     {
         "foo": {